cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.group.v1beta1.QueryVoteByProposalVoter"></a>
+<a name="cosmos.group.v1beta1.QueryVoteByProposalVoterRequest"></a>

-### QueryVoteByProposalVoter
+### QueryVoteByProposalVoterRequest
-QueryVoteByProposalVoter is the Query/VoteByProposalVoter request type.
+QueryVoteByProposalVoterRequest is the Query/VoteByProposalVoter request type.

 | Field | Type | Label | Description |